 Among his honors are the Award of the National Institute of Arts and Letters, two Guggenheim Fellowships and commissions from the Fromm, Naumberg and Koussevitzky foundations, Music from Japan, the NEA and various state arts councils.

 Sollberger was a co-founder of the New York Group for Contemporary Music and has led the Contemporary Ensemble of the Manhattan School of Music, Indiana University’s New Music Ensemble and SONOR and Sirius at the University of California, San Diego, where he served, as well, as Music Director of the La Jolla Symphony and Chorus from 1997 to 2005.
-His orchestral performing credits include appearances with the San Francisco Symphony, the San Diego Symphony, the American Composers Orchestra, the Buffalo Philharmonic and the Slee Sinfonietta.
+His orchestral performing credits include appearances with the San Francisco Symphony, the San Diego Symphony, the American Composers Orchestra, and the Buffalo Philharmonic.

-Perhaps Gilead was written in 2010 for flute, guitar and string quartet.
+Perhaps Gilead was written in 2010 and is scored for for flute, guitar and string quartet.

 Perhaps Gilead is in three movements: